BenKato151/Randaris_Animelist_Downloader/README.md

 TODO:
   Replace icons (example icons from google devs)
-  CSV Export have to be fixed!
   Can't formate the optimal schema
+  Firefox Addon
+  Pay 5$ to Google to puplish this on Google Web Store